 While serving in Texas, Lee's father-in-law, George Washington Custis, died in 1857, and Lee returned to Alexandria, Virginia to serve as executor of the estate.
 Custis's will stipulated that his slaves be freed within five years of his death.
 The slaves erroneously believed that they were freed at the time of Custis's death.
 Lee disagreed, and when some of the slaves attempted to escape, Lee began hiring them out, in some cases breaking up families.
 Lee also filed legal petitions to keep Custis's chattel enslaved indefinitely.
 Only when the courts denied his petitions did Lee consent to his father-in-law's wishes and free his slaves.

 In October 1859, President James Buchanan ordered Lee to lead a detachment of U.S. Marines to Harpers Ferry, Virginia to suppress a raid on the federal arsenal led by Ohioan and abolitionist John Brown.
 On October 18, after failed negotiations with Brown, Lee ordered his marines to storm the building where the insurrectionists were sequestered.
-In a matter of minutes, Brown and his followers were all captured alive.
+In a matter of minutes, Brown and the situation was diffused.
 Later that year, Lee stood guard at Brown's execution on December 2, 1859.

 When the session crisis escalated after Abraham Lincoln's election to the U.S. Presidency in 1860, Lee was torn between his sworn duty to the army and his country versus his allegiance to his home state of Virginia.
 Serving as the acting head of the Department of Texas during the winter of 1860, Lee refused to cede federal property to local secessionists.
 In March of the following year, Lee was recalled to Washington and promoted to full colonel.
 On April 17, 1861 Virginia seceded from the Union.
 The next day Lee declined a promotion to major general in the army being assembled to suppress the Southern insurrection.
 On April 20, he resigned his commission in the U.S. Army.
 Three days later Lee accepted command of Virginia's forces.